 Local Court Rules allow mediators to require the parties to pay a deposit against anticipated mediation fees beyond the two mediation hours and 30-minute free time.
 However the mediator may only charge the parties for the actual time spent or services provided beyond the two and a half hours of free time, and must refund for any time remaining.
-[App.
-C, Local Rule 710]
+[Rule 3.206(k)]

 Court panel mediators meet the training, education, experience, and ethical requirements provided by state law and local rules.
 Panel mediators also agree to follow the court’s fee policies regarding ADR services.
-For additional information see section 7, “Ethical and Practice Standards for ADR Panel Members” App.
-C, Local Court Rules
+For additional information see Chapter 5, “Ethical and Practice Standards for ADR Panel Members” Rule 3.206, Local Court Rules

 Mediators have a variety of professional backgrounds and differing styles.
 In the next question we describe different styles and approaches.
 Familiarize yourself with this information and decide which approach is best suited for you.
 Experience and training are also factors you might consider in your selection.
 You can find out more about a particular mediator here, by visiting the ADR Program in Martinez, or contact the panel member and ask about their background, training, style, and experience.
 Many of the mediators also have their own websites listed in the online database.